 Each developer creates their own uninstaller for their program.
 In an ideal situation, the uninstaller will clean up everything the program added to the system and leave the system in a fresh state.
 However, uninstallers don’t always work this well and may only remove some of the files, settings, libraries, and services they installed.

 Many antivirus programs have a problem uninstalling in the normal way.
 For example, uninstalling Norton or McAfee antivirus from your Control Panel may not remove everything from the system.
 That’s why these antivirus developers offer dedicated removal tools that you can download and run to really purge the program’s files from your system.
 Antivirus programs often run into this problem because they integrate so deeply with the system.

 What a Third-Party Uninstaller Does

 Third-party uninstallers attempt to exercise control over the uninstall process, removing what the official uninstaller misses.
-When you use this a utility such as the widely-known Revo Uninstaller or another tool like IOBit Uninstaller, it generally runs in the background and watches what an installer does when it installs the program.
+When you use a utility such as the widely-known Revo Uninstaller, it generally runs in the background and watches what an installer does when it installs the program.
 These tools may also watch the program when it runs for the first time, checking what it does during first startup.